-It isn’t the least expensive VPN product in the market, but its strong feature-set, combined with comprehensive help pages that will guide you on setting the VPN up on a plethora of devices, makes it the best VPN Australia 2017 overall.
+It isn’t the least expensive VPN product in the market.
+Still, its robust feature-set, combined with comprehensive help pages that will guide you on setting the VPN up on a plethora of devices, makes it the best VPN Australia 2017 overall.

 It goes without saying that unless there are radical changes in privacy laws on a global scale, VPNs are here to stay.
 Whether you choose a software that offers free VPN access or one that is paid, is up to your specific requirements and priorities, however, in an objective VPN comparison, the VPN best suited for security and privacy will be a paid one.